cado-security/product-help/docs/cado/deploy/cross/aws-organizations.md

 # How to automatically add cross-account roles to Cado with AWS Organizations

 This guide will walk you through how to integrate AWS roles into the Cado platform using AWS Organizations.
-It covers how to configure account discovery, permissions, and common troubleshooting scenarios.

 This is the recommended way to add cross-account roles you have deployed to the Cado Platform, to enable the platform to import data from multiple AWS accounts.